petrov-lab/tuba-seq/README.md

 ## FILE MANIFEST
 ----------------

 Often two versions of files exist: a base version and a version with an "_unadulterated" suffix.
-Base versions are recommended for general use.
-Unadulterated versions fully replicate the findings presented in [Rodgers et al. (2017)](http://www.nature.com/nmeth/index.html).
-These versions do not differ meaningful, however we want to provide users a way to fully reproduce our published scientific findings, while also developing a generic pipeline that assimilates best practices as they evolve.
+Base versions are recommended for general use, while unadulterated versions replicate results published in [Rodgers et al. (2017)](http://www.nature.com/nmeth/index.html).
+Behavior of these two versions should remain similar, however we want to provide users a way to reproduce our published findings, while also developing a more generic pipeline that incorporates evolving best practices.
 Unadulterated versions are un-maintained.

 ### preprocess.py